 SACSCOC is one of the six regional commissions in the U.S. that accredits degree-granting institutions.
 Currently, SACSCOC accredits approximately 800 institutions in 11 southern states--Alabama, Florida, Georgia, Kentucky, Louisiana, Mississippi, North Carolina, South Carolina, Tennessee, Texas, and Virginia--and in Latin America.
 LSU is one of the member institutions of SACSCOC and participates in the development, amendment, and approval of accreditation requirements.

-SACSCOC accreditation requires institutions to comply with more than 70 standards contained in the Principles of Accreditation: Foundations for Quality Enhancement.
+SACSCOC accreditation requires institutions to comply with more than 70 standards in the Principles of Accreditation: Foundations for Quality Enhancement.
 SACSCOC accreditation is necessary for LSU, because it:

 - allows students to graduate from "an accredited institution";